mariacristinaI/Web-Dev-Portofolio/README.md

 [![Author](https://img.shields.io/badge/Author-Maria%20Cristina%20Iosub-blue.svg)](https://github.com/mariacristinaI)
 [![Latest Release](https://img.shields.io/badge/Latest%20Release-29%20February%202024-yellow.svg)](https://github.com/mariacristinaI?tab=repositories)

-# 👋 Hello there!
-Welcome to my portfolio space.
-I'm Maria-Cristina,
+# 👋 Hi there!
+Welcome to my space.
+I'm Maria-Cristina.
-A <strong>front-end developer</strong> hailing from Romania, passionate about coding, continuous learning, and indulging in video games. <br>
+I am <strong>front-end developer</strong> hailing from Romania, passionate about coding, continuous learning, and indulging in video games. <br><br>
-Within this repository are the code files for my web development portfolio website.
-It functions as an online showcase for my various web projects and résumé.
-Notably, the projects featured here are not client-related but rather represent my experimentation with different features and functionalities, each created from scratch. <br>
+Within this repository are the code files for my web development portfolio website. <br>
+It functions as an online showcase for my various web projects and résumé. <br><br>
+<i>Notably, the projects featured here are not client-related but rather represent my experimentation with different features and functionalities, each created from scratch.</i><br><br>
-The standout feature is the theme mode I crafted, allowing users to seamlessly switch between a modern color scheme and a nostalgic retro theme inspired by Windows 95 OS (Work in Progress). <br>
+The standout feature is the <strong>theme mode</strong> I crafted, allowing users to seamlessly switch between a modern color scheme and a nostalgic retro theme inspired by Windows 95 OS (Work in Progress). <br><br>
-The latest update is a significant overhaul.
+The latest update is a significant overhaul. <br><br>
 Evolving from a simple static site, I've revamped it to use [Angular CLI](https://github.com/angular/angular-cli) version 17.0.8, enhancing its capabilities and providing a more dynamic and interactive user experience.

 ## :hammer_and_wrench: All languages and tools used:
 <div>